 - The researchers have studied feathers from various birds species from ostriches to sparrows that have differed flight capabilities.

-- The team also looked in detail at the feathers fossilized in amber dated approximately 100 million old from the fossil record in Myanmar.
+- The team also looked in detail at the feathers fossilized in amber dated approximately 100 million years from Myanmar’s fossil record.

-- The genes that control the feather development were also investigated.
+- The genes that control feather development were also investigated.